The Guess Who: Early years (1965–1968)

-Beginning of the classic era (1968–1970)
+American Woman era (1968–1970)

 Richardson signed the Guess Who to his Nimbus 9 label and production company, and personally financed the recording of a new album in late 1968.
-They were also signed to RCA for distribution outside of Canada.
-The band transitioned from their original garage rock roots to a more mature pop-rock sound with soul and jazz influences.
-Wheatfield Soul was released in early 1969 and achieved success in both Canada and the United States.
+The band was also signed to RCA for distribution outside of Canada.
+The Guess Who transitioned to a more mature pop-rock sound with soul and jazz influences.
+Their second studio album Wheatfield Soul was released in early 1969 and achieved success in both Canada and the United States.
 The single "These Eyes" reached the top ten in the United States and became a gold record with sales of more than one million copies.
-The follow-up album Canned Wheat was released in September 1969, and featured the double-sided hit single "Laughing"/"Undun".
+The follow-up album Canned Wheat was released in September 1969 and featured the double-sided hit singles "Laughing" and "Undun".

-For their next album, the band adopted more hard rock influences.
-American Woman was released in January 1970 and became a substantial worldwide hit.
-It was their first album to top the Canadian albums chart, and their first to reach the top ten on the American albums chart.
-The title track reached no. 1 in both countries and was also a substantial hit in the United Kingdom.
-This made The Guess Who the first Canadian band to achieve a chart-topping single in the United States during the Billboard Hot 100 era.
-(Canadian doo-wop group The Crew Cuts had a number one single in 1954, before that chart was instituted.)
+For their third studio album, the band adopted more hard-rock influences.
+American Woman was released in January 1970 and became a Billboard Top 10 hit.
+It was their first album to top the Canadian albums chart, and their first to reach the top ten on the American Billboard album chart.
+The title track, written by Bachman and Cummings (although all four original members are credited), reached number 1 in both countries, and was also a substantial hit in the United Kingdom.
+This made the Guess Who the first Canadian band to achieve a chart-topping single in the United States during Billboard's Hot 100 era (Canadian doo-wop group The Crew Cuts had a number one single in 1954 before the Hot 100 was instituted).
 "No Time" and "No Sugar Tonight/New Mother Nature" also reached high on the singles charts in both Canada and the United States.